Description of the Plan for Pro-active Support

 The AFS Learning Objectives are a key component in defining the AFS Mission to provide an intercultural learning experience.
 Further the CSEIT guidelines, Standard 1.
 Paragraph B states, "The organization sponsoring the program shall have clearly established goals and learning objectives to fulfill the educational purposes of it's programs."

-The revised (2015) Learning Objectives for Participants define the learning experience AFS offers in a format that recognizes that most participants are using English as their second language.
-The Personal and Interpersonal Learning Objectives are the most relevant to participants in maintaining a family placement, doing well at school, and engaging successfully with friends and others in the community.
+The revised (2016) AFS Educational Goals and Learning Objectives, Learning Objectives, define the learning experience AFS offers.
+The Personal and Interpersonal Learning Objectives, AFS Learning Objectives for Support Counseling -2017, are the most relevant to participants in maintaining a family placement, doing well at school, and engaging successfully with friends and others in the community.
 Lack of success in these areas my result in a family change or an early return, and thus are of major concern to the Support Department.

 Developing effective personal and interpersonal relationship skills are crucial for our young teenagers who have left home for the first time, to live in a different country with a different culture and social norms.
 Personal and Interpersonal Learning Objectives directly address concepts such as accepting responsibility, adapting to new environments, and resolving conflicts.
 These are skills that shape the personality, effectiveness and competence of our students as they develop into adults capable of furthering world peace.